SSC19/SSC19/readme.md

 Three of 16 blur levels (F1, F23, F48) of the BBBC005v1 dataset were selected as our raw image data for this case study, which ended up 3,600 images.
 Then these 3,600 images were randomly assigned to training set (2,400) and testing set (1,200).

 ## Research Question
-This case aims to encourage participants study on how to process and analyse ima ge data.
+This case aims to encourage participants study on how to process and analyse image data.
 Participants are asked to use provided images to predict the cell counts.

 ## Performance Evaluation
 We will use root mean square error (RMSE) to evaluate the performance of your method.
 RMSE can be calculated using the following formula: